-While amazon listings have lots of information on the product, the comparison tables for more specialist products seem to focus on the wrong areas…
+While Amazon pages usually have plenty of information on a product, the comparison tables for more specialist items seem to focus on the wrong areas:-

-Therefore one of my primary aims on this website is to produce comparison tables that contain the categories that you actually need to consider, backed up by jargon-busting advice and guidance.
+Therefore one of my primary aims on this website is to produce comparison tables that contain the categories that you actually need to consider, backed up with jargon-busting advice and guidance.

-As prices often change, where possible I’ll have links to your local Amazon website to check on the current price they’re selling an item for.
-If you go on to buy from Amazon then I’ll get a small commission.
-If you’re not comfortable with this, that’s fine; you can manually open Amazon.com in a new tab and search for products in the usual way.
+As prices often change daily, where possible I’ll have links to the Amazon website to check on the current price they’re selling an item for.
+If you use my links and go on to buy from Amazon then I’ll get a small commission.
 The price you pay will be the same whichever method you choose.
 I’ve written a little more on this on the Affiliate Disclosure page.